 Power for the cooling system for a storage pool for fuel was restored after a two-hour break at reactor No. 3, and there was no immediate danger from the breakdown, according to Tokyo Electric Power Co., the utility that operates Fukushima Dai-ichi in northeastern Japan.

 Work to put up nets to keep out rats and other animals at Fukushima Dai-ichi plant in northeastern Japan inadvertently caused the power outage, TEPCO spokesman Akitsuka Kobayashi said.
 Details were not clear, and the outage was still under investigation.

 A dead rat found near a switchboard was suspected of the power outage last month that led to a cooling system not working for two days at the plant.

-A spokesman for the Nuclear Regulation Authority says an alarm went off Friday afternoon about the problem at reactor No. 3.
-The cause is still under investigation.
+Nuclear Regulation Authority spokesman Takahiro Sakuma said an alarm went off in the afternoon about the latest problem at reactor No. 3.

 The cooling system can be turned off for two weeks before temperatures approach dangerous levels at the spent fuel storage pools.
 But if the water runs dry, the fuel rods, even spent ones, will spew enormous levels of radiation.

 The plant went into multiple meltdowns after the March 2011 tsunami damaged backup generators and all cooling systems failed, including those for the reactors.

 The plant is being decommissioned, but continues to have glitches.